Kimberley Cotton Company

 The cotton gin will comprise a two-stand gin module and ancillary infrastructure.

-The cotton gin will establish a new cotton growing industry in the region and create 30 full time jobs during construction and 21 new jobs during operations.
+The cotton gin will establish a new cotton growing industry in the region, create around 30 direct jobs during construction, up to 31 direct ongoing jobs when operational, as well as many indirect business and employment opportunities.

 The development of the gin will also remove the need to transport unprocessed cotton interstate.